 Aviation accidents aren’t always catastrophic crashes.
 Sometimes, passengers are injured while on planes.
 These are commonly referred to as in-flight injuries.
 These can be caused by excessive turbulence, seat malfunctions, oxygen mask malfunctions, and failing to respond to emergency medical situations, such as heart attacks.

 At Power Rogers, our Illinois aviation accident lawyers work hard every step of the process.
 We know how these situations are investigated, and we know how to prove liability.
 We take the time to formulate a strategy based on the facts and details of your case.
-Our team has helped recover more than $5 billion over the course of our 30+ years of experience.
+Our team has helped recover more than $5 billion over the course of our 30-plus years in practice.
 We have a reputation for offering strong, reliable legal advocacy and we aim to help you through negotiations or trial.
 Call now to learn more about your rights and legal options.